top of page

 2020: Gary's Fund provided the funding for food packages for both schools during the COVID crisis when it became unlikely that the children were receiving food at home.

-Approximately 100 kindergarteners (about 60 at Ncedulunthu and 49 at Masizahke) were provided with food packages, at a cost per school of $39/month or a total of $930 for the year for both preschools.
+• Approximately 100 kindergarteners ( about 60 at Ncedulunthu and 49 at Masizahke) were provided with food packages, at a cost per school of $39/month or a total of $930 for the year for both preschools.
+The total spent on food for the school year per child was $8.53.

 Afternoon Angels After School Programme:

-The Mamas who formed Afternoon Angels, despite having very little themselves, decided to welcome these children into their homes.
-There they provide a safe, secure and nuturing environment.
+The Mamas running the Afternoon Angels clubs, despite having very little themselves, decided to welcome into their homes the children of the dangerous Gugulethu Township in the Western Cape of South Africa.
+There they provide a safe, secure and nurturing environment for children after school hours.
 The children are supervised and can play, learn, socialize and participate in organized sports.